For Asian American and Pacific Islander Heritage Month, we take a closer look at the Concord Ambassadors.

-Concord Ambassadors are excited to be a part of the ongoing Creative Concord art projects throughout the community, including some celebrating our Sister City friendship, plus we hope to work on a new craft beer collaboration from Epidemic Ales and a Kitakami brewery!
+Concord Ambassadors are excited to be a part of the ongoing Creative Concord art projects throughout the community, including some celebrating our Sister City friendship, plus we hope to work on a new craft beer collaboration with Epidemic Ales and a Kitakami brewery!

 We are also currently working with the City of Concord to plan for the 50th Anniversary of Friendship event in October, 2024.
 We expect as many as 100 of our friends from Kitakami will travel here to attend the four-day celebration.
-It is our goal to provide our visitors with an experience that they will never forget and we look forward to getting the whole community involved.
+It is our goal to provide our visitors with a Concord experience they will never forget and we look forward to getting the whole community involved.
 Watch for more information about hosting Home-Stay opportunities for our friends from Kitakami.

-The Amabassadors continue to support and volunteer at the local Japanese language and cultural school Diablo Nippongo Gakuen and look forward to their annual Summer Festival taking place in person this year on July 29-30 at the JARCC on Treat Blvd.
+The Ambassadors look forward to the Japanese American Religious and Cultural Center Annual Summer Festival taking place in person this year on July 29-30 at the JARCC on Treat Blvd.
 For more information visit the Diablo JA Club website.

 These are just a few of the things of the many we’re working on right now.
 For more information, visit our website at www.concordambassadors.org.